Sarthak-Mohapatra/Recommendation-Engine--Similar-apps-on-Google-Play-Store/README.md

 ## General Info

-The reference to the dataset was obtained from [kaggle](https://www.kaggle.com/lava18/google-play-store-apps).
+The dataset was referenced from [kaggle](https://www.kaggle.com/lava18/google-play-store-apps).
 There are a total of 2 datasets:
 * Details of the Apps from Google Play Store
 * First 100 most relevant reviews for majority of the app

 ## Variable Description

-The App data set containing App details has 13 variables.
+The App data set containing App details and has 13 variables.
 The variable names and the description is mentioned below:
   - App:            Name of the App
   - Category:       Category of the App
   - Rating:         Average rating of the App